frePPLe/frepple/contrib/odoo/README.txt

-This directory contains an addon for Odoo v8 and v9 that provides a 2-way integration between frePPLe and Odoo.
+This directory contains an addon for Odoo that provides a 2-way integration between frePPLe and Odoo.

+The connector is available for different odoo releases:
+  - v10: Mainstream release targeted for any new developments.
-The addon for v8 is supported, but not actively developed any longer.
+  - v9: Supported, but not actively developed any longer.
+  - v8: Deprecated and soon to be removed.

 The module adds the following functionality in Odoo: